Hypercubers/hypercubing.xyz/docs/theory/open-questions.md

 !!! warning "DO NOT just come up with new words for these"

     We want terms that are meaningful and tie in well with the rest of the theory.
-Some of these concepts may be well-described by some combination of words, and it's challenging to come up with a good set of words that can be used to do that.
+Some of these concepts may be well-described by some combination of words, but it's challenging to come up with a good combination of such words.

     In other words, we're looking for a ["basis"](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) for the space of concepts.